RyanMKrol/RatingsPlotter-Site/README.md

 # RatingsPlotter-Site
-This site lets you plot TV series by episode ratings!
+Want to check if your friends TV recommendations are worth listening to?
+Look no further!
+This site lets you easily plot a TV shows episode ratings!

 ## Usage
 * Head to http://plotatvseries.xyz/